-PACKING CHECKLIST - Casual clothes (pants, skirts, jeans, shorts, T- shirts, collared shirts or blouses), Light sweater or jacket, Bathing suit and a coverup, Light rain coat and/or compact umbrella, Comfortable walking shoes or sandals with rubber soles, Hat, sunglasses, and sunscreen, Toiletries, Medications, Hair care appliances (See Below-Hair Dryers are provided at all hotels), Small bag or backpack (large enough for a small Bible, pen, camera and other personal items), Passport with separate photocopy (see below for more information)
+PACKING CHECKLIST Casual clothes (pants, skirts, jeans, shorts, T- shirts, collared shirts or blouses) One "dressy casual" outfit Light sweater or jacket Bathing suit and a cover-up Light rain coat and/or compact umbrella Comfortable walking shoes or sandals with rubber soles Hat, sunglasses, and sunscreen Toiletries (in a sealed, clear plastic bag inside your carry-on luggage) Medications (please bring all medications in their original containers) Hair care appliances (see information below) Small bag or backpack (large enough for a small Bible, pen, camera and other personal items) Passport with separate photocopy (see below for more information)

-PACKING TIPS - Make certain your suitcase closes and fastens securely.
+PACKING TIPS Make certain your suitcase closes and fastens securely.
 Mark your luggage and carry-on bag clearly with your name and address.
-Put identification information (name, address and phone number) INSIDE your luggage in case the luggage tags on the outside are lost in transit.
+Put identification information (name, address and phone number)

+INSIDE your luggage in case the luggage tags on the outside are lost in transit.
 WE WILL ALSO GIVE YOU COLORED LUGGAGE IDENTIFIERS.
 Keep your essential toiletries and a one day change of clothes with you in your carry-on.
 Do not pack your passport or travel documents in your luggage.
 Keep a color copy of the information page of your passport inside your luggage in the event that your passport is lost.